 Whale Watching at Head of Bight

-Head of Bight Whale Watching Facts;
+Head of Bight Whale Watching Facts:

 - Whales take up ‘residence’ at the Head of Bight (HoB) for the entire 5-month winter period.

-- In June 2014 an aerial scan counted 169 Southern Right Whales, 2 Humpback Whales, a couple of Great White Sharks and lots of Dolphins
+- In June 2014 an aerial scan counted 169 southern right whales, 2 humpback whales, a couple of great white sharks and lots of dolphins.

 - Whales are usually seen in mother and calf pairs, but occasionally hang out in groups of up to 20.

-- In 2012, 55 calves were born at HoB.
+- In 2012, 55 calves were born at Head of Bight.

-- By the time the whales leave in October the calves have grown and have become strong enough to join their mothers on the long migration south.
+- By the time the whales leave in October, the calves have grown and have become strong enough to join their mothers on the long migration south.